Raise your hand if you’ve seen the damage committees can do to fundraising.

 Please share your experience with committees and what you’ve done to overcome them by leaving your reply below.
 We’d love to learn from your experience.

 Want to position yourself to outsmart your committees?
-Check out our Moceanic courses that are coming soon!
+Check out our Moceanic courses that are available for all members of The Fundraisingology Lab!